 - a.
 Representing someone else's ideas as your own without crediting your source. - b.
 Submitting assignments that do not include proper acknowledgement of the original source.
-Quoted material must be put in quotation marks and credited to the original source in accordance with the appropriate style manual. - c.
+Quoted material must be put in quotation marks and credited to the original source. - c.
 Paraphrasing another's work without proper attribution. - d.
 Submitting deliberately misleading attributions or acknowledgments. - e.
 Submitting a purchased term paper, or another person's work as one's own. - f.
 Failing to properly document information obtained on the World Wide Web or other Internet sources.